ParadoxZero/GameMenu-cpp/ReadMe.md

     ```

      Here `gmenu::Action` is an abstract Class that acts as an interface.
-     The virtual method `bool DerivedAction::start()` will be called by the Menu when that item is selected.
+     The virtual method `void DerivedAction::start()` will be called by the Menu when that item is selected.

 * Now create a style. `gmenu::Style`